-- Adverse effects on air quality near residential and other sensitive land uses due to dust, odour or other emissions from construction activities. - Adverse effects on air quality near residential and other sensitive land uses due to project operations, including tunnel ventilation systems; changes in vehicle emissions from altered road and traffic conditions (including implications of changes in the distribution of vehicle types or brake and tyre wear dust). - Generation of airborne or ground borne vibrations from construction that could adversely affect residential amenity or infrastructure. - Generation of traffic noise either through direct, reflected or reverberated noise from vehicles during operation as well as from use of engine brakes that could adversely affect residential amenity or other sensitive land uses. - Adverse effects of noise generated during construction from plant and equipment or vehicle movement adversely affecting residential amenity or other sensitive land uses. - Generation of airborne noise from fixed sources such as tunnel ventilation systems during project operations that could adversely affect residential amenity or other sensitive land uses. - The impact on health and amenity for sensitive receptors due to exposure to vehicle emissions (both noise and air). - The impact on neighbourhood amenity and environmental quality due to the redistribution of heavy vehicle traffic and altered road and traffic conditions.
+- Adverse effects on air quality near residential and other sensitive land uses due to dust, odour or other emissions from construction activities. - Generation of airborne, ground borne or regenerated vibration from construction that could adversely affect residential amenity or infrastructure. - Effects of noise generated during construction from plant and equipment or vehicle movement adversely affecting residential amenity or other sensitive land uses. - Effects on air quality near residential and other sensitive land uses of the project operations associated with changes in emissions from traffic on surface roads (including implications of changes in the distribution of vehicle types or brake and tyre wear dust) and from fixed plant, especially ventilation discharges from the tunnels. - Generation of traffic noise either through direct, reflected or reverberated noise from vehicles during operation as well as from use of engine brakes that could adversely affect residential amenity or other sensitive land uses. - Generation of airborne noise from fixed sources such as tunnel ventilation systems during project operations that could adversely affect residential amenity or other sensitive land uses. - Potential for impact on health of sensitive receptors due to exposure to vehicle emissions (both noise and air).

-- Identify residences (including sites that are the subject of current planning permit applications or planning scheme amendments), urban developments (where development proposals form part of a seriously entertained document) and land uses (schools, hospitals, outdoor recreation sites, etc.) that require a particular focus on protecting the beneficial uses of the air and noise environment relating to human health and wellbeing, local amenity and aesthetic enjoyment. - Identify residences, and other sensitive land uses, property assets or infrastructure that may be vulnerable to ground vibration from construction activities. - Collect local air quality data and compare with long-term urban data sets to ascertain that the long-term data sets are representative of the local air quality conditions. - Assess existing air quality relative to a selected background and compare with either the intervention levels defined in Schedule B of the State Environment Protection Policy Air Quality Management (SEPP AQM) or the State Environment Protection Policy Ambient Air Quality (SEPP AAQ) ambient air quality criteria as appropriate. - Measure and map the background noise levels L90 exempt of noise from an industrial or commercial nature; and existing ambient noise levels LAeq including exiting commercial and industrial sources (noting any tonal and/or impulse noises) as per SEPP N-1. - Measure and map the existing traffic noise levels using hourly L10 and LAeq across the periods of 0600-1800, and1800-0600 as per AS2702-1984 Acoustics - Methods for the Measurement of Traffic Noise and VicRoads Traffic Noise Measurement Requirements for Acoustic Consultants. - Identify existing sources of vibration or ground movement and describe geological conditions that might influence the transmission of vibrations and regenerated noise from construction works.
+- Identify residences (including sites that are the subject of current planning permit applications or planning scheme amendments), urban developments (where development proposals are identified in the planning scheme or form part of a seriously entertained planning proposal) and land uses (schools, hospitals, outdoor recreation sites, etc.) that require a particular focus on protecting the beneficial uses of the air and noise environment relating to human health and wellbeing, local amenity and aesthetic enjoyment. - Identify residences, and other sensitive land uses, property assets or infrastructure that may be vulnerable to air borne, ground borne or regenerated vibration from construction activities. - Collect local air quality data to characterise the expected affected area and compare with longterm urban data sets to ascertain if the long-term data sets are representative of the local air quality conditions. - Assess existing air quality and compare with relevant SEPP standards. - Measure and map the background noise levels LA90 exempt of noise from an industrial or commercial nature; and existing ambient noise levels LAeq including existing commercial and industrial sources (noting any tonal and/or impulse noises) as per SEPP N-1. - Measure and map the existing traffic noise levels using hourly L10 and LAeq across the periods of 0600-2200, and 2200-0600 as per AS2702-1984 Acoustics - Methods for the Measurement of Traffic Noise and VicRoads Traffic Noise Measurement Requirements for Acoustic Consultants. - Characterise existing ground vibration conditions through measurement and describe geological conditions that might influence the transmission of vibrations and regenerated noise from construction works. - Characterise the existing health status of the population in the vicinity of the project.

-- Propose siting, design, mitigation and management measures to prevent or control emissions of dust or other air pollutants and noise from construction activities. - Propose siting, design, mitigation and management measures to prevent air quality impacts during operations, including on existing and future residential areas (including sites that are the subject of current planning permit applications or planning scheme amendments or where development proposals form part of a seriously entertained document) in the vicinity of existing and new elevated and surface roads, tunnel ventilation systems, Eastern Freeway and M80 widening works and any other roads where air quality is predicted to be affected due to the project's operation.
+- Propose siting, design, mitigation and management measures to control emissions of dust or other air pollutants and noise from construction activities. - Propose siting, design, mitigation and management measures to prevent air quality impacts during operations, including on existing and future residential areas (including sites that are the subject of current planning permit applications or planning scheme amendments or where development proposals are identified in the planning scheme of form part of a seriously entertained planning proposal) in the vicinity of existing and new elevated and surface roads, tunnel ventilation systems, Eastern Freeway and M80 widening works and any other roads where air quality is predicted to be affected due to the project's operation.